 The route to Glacier Point, an overlook with a stunning view of Yosemite Valley, Half Dome and Yosemite Falls, is very scenic!
 The view here was just as amazing!
-We could of stayed and looked at this view for hours but it was 42 degrees and windy.
-Yosemite was, by far, one of the most picturesque places we have ever been!
+We could have stayed and looked at this view for hours but it was 42 degrees and windy.
+Yosemite was, by far, one of the most picturesque places we have ever been to!
 I would add this to your bucket list for a perfect springtime trip!

 Last, but certainly not least, we stopped at Lassen Volcanic National Park located in Northern California.
 It is still winter high up in the mountains so we weren’t able to truly enjoy this park.
 We will definitely be visiting this park again but the next time will be later in the year.

 Lassen is the largest plug dome volcano in the world and the southernmost non-extinct volcano in the Cascade Mountain Range.
 Lassen peak was still covered in snow and the roads were closed but we could still see how large this volcano truly is.
 A whopping 10,457 feet tall at the peak!
 The drive up to the visitor’s center was beautiful and we were able to camp in the parking lot, overnight, for $10.

 Central/Northern California did not disappoint.
 We are use to seeing beaches and palm trees with beautiful oceans in California but our first trip north of Los Angeles proved that California has so much more to offer.